bocsx/uservars/README.md

 - delete_dir
 - create_var
 - delete_var
-- free all the allocated on module removal
+- free all the allocated space on module removal